mortenarendt/basicR4FOOD/README.md

 ![](README_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-In stead of the raw data you might want to see the means of each design cell (temperature and assessor).
-That we can calculate as described above with aggregate(). and plot it!
+Instead of the raw data you might want to see the means of each design cell (temperature and assessor).
+We can calculate that as described above with aggregate() - and plot it!

 ```r